-This recipe for homemade tomato soup is easy to make and fairly quick, making it a weeknight option, plus it tastes so good you’ll never go back to soup out of a can.
-Check out more Quick Healthy Recipes.
+This recipe for homemade tomato soup from scratch is easy to make and fairly quick, making it a weeknight option, plus it tastes so good you’ll never go back to soup out of a can.
+See more Quick Healthy Recipes here.

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.